jswhite1992/fraudguard/README.md

 ## Fraudguard

 This repository is dedicated to revolutionizing the security of online transactions by harnessing the power of state-of-the-art machine learning algorithms.
 With the exponential growth of online transactions, the need for robust fraud detection mechanisms has become paramount.
 FraudGuard ML combines cutting-edge data analytics techniques with advanced predictive modeling to proactively identify potentially fraudulent credit card transactions, adding an indispensable layer of protection in the constantly evolving landscape of online commerce.
-By leveraging the vast amounts of transactional data, FraudGuard ML learns intricate patterns and trends, enabling it to effectively flag potential fraud in real time.
+By leveraging the vast amounts of transactional data, FraudGuard ML learns intricate patterns and trends, enabling it to effectively flag potential fraud.

 Last Updated: 2023-07-05.